 - Structural overview

-Our banking dataset includes detailed, high quality, monthly updated sector data for 100 countries as well as balance sheet data for more than 260 of the largest individual banks in key emerging markets.
+Our banking dataset includes detailed, high quality, monthly updated sector data for more than 100 countries as well as balance sheet data for more than 260 of the largest individual banks in key emerging markets.

 Comprehensive historical data from central banks, supervisory bodies and international institutions (IMF, BIS, World Bank, EBRD) including banking sector balance sheets and income statements, aggregate bank credit by sector, financial soundness indicators, and non-bank monetary financial sector indicators.
 Data set includes: